hariszaf/pema/README.md

 ## Installing

-After you install Docker in your environment and open it, the only thing you need to do, is to download PEMA's image, by running the command:
+After you install Docker in your environment and run it, the only thing you need to do, is to download PEMA's image, by running the command:

 ```
 docker pull hariszaf/pema
 ```

-PEMA is a quite large image (~2Gb) so it will take a while until it is downloaded in your computer system.
+The PEMA image file is a quite large (~3Gb), so it will take a while until it is downloaded in your computer system.

 ## Running PEMA